RohanNero/Stakemate/README.md

 Whenever you're ready to take things to the next step, lets deploy on Goerli testnet!

+### Deploying to a testnet

 `yarn hardhat deploy --network goerli`

 The command line should return you your new contract addresses so you can view them on a block explorer

+From this point you can run your scripts like you did before but this time pass the corresponding network's name as an argument:

+`yarn hardhat run scripts/stake.js --network goerli`

 ### Deployed contract addresses: